TheShawnMiranda/LG-TV-Ad-Block/README.md

 - Turn off your TV, and disconnect it.

 When you turn it on again, it will fail to load the recommended tab, and just show you your apps.

+Known bug:

+The LG C2 crashes when exiting the Prime Video app via the back button.
+This is an issue with the app, not caused by the blacklist.
+To resolve it, turn off the TV, disconnect it, and reconnect it.
+Or, to prevent it from happening, exit the Prime Video app via the home button.